 A program specifically for youth 14 - 22 that teaches life and employment-related skills.
-Provides employment skills training to youth including identifying job skills, creating resumes, interviewing skills, and maintaining a job.
-Topics covered include money and time management, dating, shopping, how to look for and keep a job, community safety, completing forms for jobs, general hygiene, riding the bus, TRAX, and using bus schedules.
+Provides employment skills training, including identifying job skills, creating resumes, interviewing skills, and maintaining a job.
+Topics covered include money and time management, dating, shopping, community safety, general hygiene, and how to utilize public transportation.
 These skills are taught on location in high school classrooms and post-high school classrooms.

 US